danwulff/band-tracker/README.md

 ## Description

 _This is an example of java use, specifically SQL database use with many-to-many relationships.
 This is a  website that gives a user an interface for a band tracker, to create bands and keep track of the venues they have played at.
-The website also allows bandsto be deleted and updated as needed._
+The website also allows bands to be deleted and updated as needed._

 ## Setup/Installation Requirements